Take These Three Things Off of Your Resume

-What’s on your resume is largely dictated not only by the industry you’re in, but exactly the job you are applying for.
+What’s on your resume is largely dictated not only by the industry you’re in, but also exactly the job you are applying for.
 That’s why it can be so hard to have truly universal things that you “should” do when it comes to your resume.
 However, in almost all instances there are three things that as a hiring manager, I never liked seeing on resumes, and always felt the real estate on the page could have been better filled up with something else.

 1 | Hobbies

 I recognize this one might be tough to let go.
-You think it’s a way to show you’e a whole person, something fun and unique about your personality.
-But in most fields, it comes off as a bit unfocused and professional.
+You think it’s a way to show you’re a whole person, something fun and unique about your personality.
+But in most fields, it comes off as a bit unfocused and unprofessional.
 Instead of a “hobbies” section, think about how these might translate into a skills block or even a volunteer section.
 Do you have green thumb?
 Instead of gardening under a hobbies header, a well-placed bullet about your volunteer contributions to your community garden, or, teaching a local course reads much better.

 Love tinkering with computers?
 You’re probably detail oriented, and likely have some other strong IT or coding skills.
 Granted, we don’t need to turn all of our life hobbies into side hustles, but in this instance you are selling skills and a contribution to a new employer so it’s important to find a better way to shape that narrative.